 Our two letters turned out very different from each other.
 I’d love to see the letters you create.
 Send picturesmy way!

-If you liked this project and would like to know when new projects appear on Whatcha Workin’ On?, head over to the sidebar and subscribe.
-I’ll send you an email each time a new project is posted!
+If you liked this project and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, subscribe.
+When I post something new, I’ll send you an email (about once a week)!